natehouk/natehouk/README.md

 - 📫 How to reach me: nate.houk@gmail.com
 - ⚡ Fun fact: I've travelled to over 50 countries

-I am an HFT engineer at Flow Traders, where I work on devops for high frequency trading.
-I have professional experience developing in Python, C#, and Java.

 I did my bachelors at the University of Southern California where I graduated in 2008 summa cum laude with a 4.0 major GPA in Computer Engineering and Computer Science.
 I worked as a teaching assisant for EE106 taught by Professor Mark Redekopp.

 In Fall 2005 I won the USC Programming Contest writing my solutions in C++.
 My EE459 senior design project involved writing embedded C and reverse engineering the Apple 30-pin connector to build an alarm clock called iSnooze.